Oh the Drama - Doug at the Movies

 Red Joan (2019) Based on a true story, 80something Judi Dench is arrested by the British Secret Service.
 Why me?
 I’m just an old lady… Yes, but in the 1930s you were a physics genius, in love with a Communist and selling British war secrets to the KGB.
 Why did you do it Joan?
 For love… and something bigger.
 It sounds romantic & exciting, right?
 I liken it to watching a cup of hot tea go cold.
 A pretty period ensemble, but utterly boring.
 My grade: C

 Who We Are Now (2018) Beth (Julianne Nicholson) is out of prison after serving a 10 year sentence.
-She had a baby boy and made her sister Gabby his legal guardian, but she’d like shared custody now and Gabby says no. And what should’ve been a good drama becomes a clutter of squabbles and drinking among Beth and her circle, and her public defender (Emma Roberts) and her family.
+She had a baby boy and made her sister Gabby his legal guardian, but she wants shared custody now and Gabby says no. And what should’ve been a good drama becomes a clutter of squabbles among Beth and her circle, and her public defender (Emma Roberts) and her family.
 Fine acting and real enough, but drags on until it’s sudden, abrupt end.
 My grade: C

-Change in the Air (2018) The neighborhood is abuzz when Olympia Dukakis’ half-senile husband walks in the path of a moving car—again.
-Meanwhile, her 70-something neighbor JoAnn is mystified by the young woman who recently moved here… why is she getting so much mail?
-Hmm… this movie is akin to a hot summer day, someone's dog wandering into your backyard and doing a slow, easy yawn then leaving again.
-Cute, but what was that all about?
+Change in the Air (2018) The neighborhood is abuzz when Olympia Dukakis’ half-senile husband walks in front of a car—again.
+Meanwhile, her neighbor JoAnn is mystified by the young woman who recently moved here… why is she getting so much mail?
+Hmm… this movie is akin to someone's dog wandering into your backyard and doing a slow, easy yawn then leaving again.
+Cute, but what was all that fuss about?
 My grade: C

 The Miseducation of Cameron Post (2018) After Cameron (Chloe Grace Moretz) is caught by her boyfriend making out with a girl at their Prom, her aunt sends her to a co-ed gay conversion camp.
 Well, it’s 1993 so Christian bigots can still sell this malarkey.
 And aside from one boy’s performance that brings the house down, nothing really happens.
 This has all the punch of a 1970s Afterschool Special.
 Pass on this one, see Boy Erased instead.
 My grade: C